dolmen-go/breml.rootcerts.fork/README.md

 ## Trustworthiness of the Mozilla Included CA Certificate List

-Most operating systems as well as web browsers include a list of certificate authorities and the corrosponding root certificates that are trusted by default.
+Most operating systems as well as web browsers include a list of certificate authorities and the corresponding root certificates that are trusted by default.
 Some major software vendors operate their own [root programs] and so does the Mozilla Foundation for their well known products like the [Firefox] web browser or [Thunderbird] email client.